chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

     weight = 10
 +++

-## Features in IAM v2

 IAM v2 policies allow multiple permissions, distinguish policy membership from policy definition for fine-grained control, and include roles for role-based access control.
 Additionally, IAM v2 allows policy members to be managed directly from Chef Automate in the browser.
 Perhaps most significantly, IAM v2 supports projects, which allow for filtering and segregation of your data amongst your user base.

 The *policy* exists at the heart of Chef Automate's IAM system.
-A policy defines permissions for who may perform what action on which resource scoped by project.
+A policy defines permissions for who may perform what action on which resource and scopes these permissions by project.
 The "who" may be a user, a team, or an API token.

 The following diagram shows the new policy structure.
-We detail the specifics in the next few sections.
+We detail the specifics in the next sections.

 ![](/images/docs/iam-v2-diagram.png)